QuintonPrice/TrailApp/README.md

 # TrailApp
-Website that will serve as a repository of hiking, mountain biking, etc. trails.
+Website that will serve as a repository of hiking, mountain biking, and other trails.

+Users will be able to register with an account (using Firebase), add new trails & pictures, favorite trails, etc.
+Will be built with React.